 The PacletSymbol function was introduced in Version 13.0 of the Wolfram System, but has been made available in Version 12.1 and later (via an automatic paclet update, of course!).
 It encapsulates a number of useful operations into a single function call.
 Let’s say that you want to try the CodeEquivalentQ function from the Wolfram/CodeEquivalenceUtilities paclet.
 You can simply write this:

 The expression PacletSymbol[“Wolfram/CodeEquivalenceUtilities”, ”CodeEquivalentQ”] evaluates to the symbol Wolfram`CodeEquivalenceUtilities`CodeEquivalentQ, and along the way it does two other things:

 One way to think about PacletSymbol is as a way to sample the functionality of a paclet in the least-invasive way possible.
-It won’t permanently install the paclet, and it won’t clutter up your $ContextPath with the paclet’s context.
-If you decide you don’t like the paclet you can call PacletUninstall on it to completely delete it from your system, or just ignore it and the next time you start the kernel it will not be available (but still present so that it won’t have to be downloaded if you call PacletSymbol again).
+It won’t permanently install the paclet and it won’t clutter up your $ContextPath with the paclet’s context.
+If you decide you don’t like the paclet you can call PacletUninstall on it to completely delete it from your system or just ignore it—the next time you start the kernel, it will not be available (but still present so that it won’t have to be downloaded if you call PacletSymbol again).

 If you decide you no longer want a paclet, you can remove it from your system with PacletUninstall: